The Traveling Observer Model: Multi-task Learning Through Spatial Variable Embeddings: Experiments

 \emph{CIFAR.} The first experiment is based on the CIFAR dataset \citep{Krizhevsky:2009}.
 The pixels of the $32 \times 32$ images are converted to grayscale values in [0, 1], yielding 1024 variables.
 The goal is to predict all variable values, given only a subset of them as input.
 The model is trained to minimize the binary cross-entropy of each output, and it uses 2D VEs.
 The a priori, or \emph{Oracle}, expectation is that the VEs form a $32\times 32$ grid corresponding to how pixels are spatially laid out in an image.

-\emph{Daily Temperature.} The second experiment is based on the Melbourne minimum daily temperature dataset, a subset of a larger database for tracking climate change \citep{Braganza:2004}.
+\emph{Daily Temperature.} The second experiment is based on the Melbourne minimum daily temperature dataset \citep{Brownlee:2016}, a subset of a larger database for tracking climate change \citep{Braganza:2004}.
 As above, the goal is to predict the daily temperature of the previous 10 days, given only some subset of them, by minimizing the MSE of each variable.
 The a priori, \emph{Oracle}, expectation is that the VEs are laid out linearly in a single temporal dimension.
-However, in this experiment, to allow VEs to untangle more easily and avoid getting stuck, they are learned in a 2D space.
+The goal is to see whether TOM will also learn VEs (in a 2D space) that follow a clear 1D manifold that can be interpreted as time.

 For both experiments, a subset of the input variables is randomly sampled at each training iteration, which simulates drawing tasks from a limited universe.
 The resulting learning process for the VEs is illustrated in Figures~\ref{fig:cifar_ves} and \ref{fig:temp_ves}.
 The VEs for CIFAR pull apart and unfold, until they reflect the oracle embeddings (Figure~\ref{fig:cifar_ves}).
 The remaining difference is that TOM peels the border of the CIFAR images (the upper loop of VEs at iteration 300K) away from their center (the lower grid).
 This makes sense, since CIFAR images all feature a central object, which semantically splits the image into foreground (the object itself) and background (the remaining ring of pixels around the object).
 Similarly, the VEs for daily temperature pull apart until they form a perfect 1D manifold representing the time dimension (Figure~\ref{fig:temp_ves}).
 The main difference is that TOM has embedded this 1D structure as a ring in 2D, which is well-suited to the nonlinear encoder and decoder, since it mirrors an isotropic Gaussian distribution.
 Note that unlike visualization methods like SOM \citep{Kohonen:1990}, PCA \citep{Pearson:1901}, or t-SNE \citep{Maaten:2008}, TOM learns locations for each \emph{variable} not each \emph{sample}.
 Furthermore, TOM has no explicit motivation to visualize; learned VEs are simply the locations found to be useful by using gradient descent when solving the prediction problem.